hamzagilani8/Metaverse/Javascript Excercises/README.md

 • Test whether an item is not in a array

+## Assignment 24
-25. Alien Colors #1: Imagine an alien was just shot down in a game.
+Alien Colors #1: Imagine an alien was just shot down in a game.
 Create a variable called alien_color and assign it a value of 'green', 'yellow', or 'red'.

 • Write an if statement to test whether the alien’s color is green.
 If it is, print